Faisal-Sey/paywithpaystack/README.md

 # paywithpaystack
-A react, next js and node js projetct with paysatck payment integration
+A react, next js and node js project with paystack payment integration